Posted on by Damien

 The above are just a few of the main investment asset classes.
 There are others such as commodities and hedge funds but I don’t wish to bamboozle you.
 The main point being you have a wide choice of assets which can produce income.

 But up until this point I have talked about holding assets directly.
 However, most people invest via an investment wrapper into a number of investment funds, which in turn invest in a range of assets.
+Investing using funds is how most investors gain exposure to a range of assets.
+I suggest that you download this FREE guide to investing in funds*.
+It is the best guide I’ve come across at explaining how to get started investing in funds.

 Without trying to oversimplify investment but think of it like a car.
 In order to get from A to B (ie your current situation to your desired stage in life) you need to choose a car.
 The car that best suits you will depend on the journey you plan to take, your current budget etc. Every car will have different running costs, tax etc and not one car suits all.
 Think of this as the investment wrapper (pension, Stock and Shares ISA etc).
 Once you have chosen a car you need to put petrol in it to get you to your desired destination.
 This is akin to the underlying investment choices.
 Clearly the petrol drives performance but the car can enhance it.
 But obviously it’s no good buying a Ferrari if all you plan on doing is going to the shops and back each day.
 It’s a similar thing with investment – excessive costs can wipe out any benefit.
 A good financial adviser can help you make the investment decision that suits you and your plans.